-- Prenatal Vitamins – the first time around we had been trying for years already so I’d been on a good prenatal before we got pregnant, but it’s always good to check with your midwife/doctor if there is anything that they recomend.
-I use the Nestle Materna Prenatal which my doc recomended for me.
+- Prenatal Vitamins – the first time around we had been trying for years already so I’d been on a good prenatal before we got pregnant, but it’s always good to check with your midwife/doctor if there is anything that they recommend.
+I use the Nestle Materna Prenatal which my doc recommended for me.

-- Belly Band – until I got pregnant I didn’t realize how quickly your body changes, from bloating and retaining more liquids your likley to feel it in your clothing faster then you think.
-And even if you are able to jump straight into maternity clothes why should you buy a whole new wardrob when you can extend the life of what you have by adding a Belly Band?
-All you need to do is put it on under your shirt and over your pants and presto you look like you have a long cami on.
-Bonus after baby arrives if you are breastfeeding it’s great to have one of these on when you go out as well for more discreate nursing.
+- Belly Band – until I got pregnant I didn’t realize how quickly your body changes, from bloating and retaining more liquids your likely to feel it in your clothing faster then you think.
+And even if you are able to jump straight into maternity clothes why not save some money and extend the life of what you have by adding a Belly Band?
+All you need to do is put it on under your shirt and over your pants and presto you look like you have a long camisole on.
+Bonus after baby arrives if you are breastfeeding it’s great to have one of these on when you go out as well for more discrete nursing.

 - Morning Sickness Fighters – this could be something like Preggie Pop Drops, or crackers you can keep with you.
 But if you are dealing with a lot of Morning Sickness talk to your doctor, there may be medications that can help.

 - Moisturizer – as your body changes that skin is going to itch!
 You could also get a stretch mark cream of some kind, but I always wanted a road map that showed off my pregnancies well after they were finished.
 To me it’s a badge of honor.
-I personally use raw Cocoa Butter and raw Shea Butter blended together to help relive the itch.
-Or in a pinch if I was out and about I used what ever Chapstick I had on hand over the spot.
+I personally use raw Cocoa Butter and raw Shea Butter blended together to help relieve the itch.
+Or in a pinch, if I was out and about I used whatever Chapstick I had on hand over the spot.